old-xebis/repository-template/README.md

     - [ ] Without a new feature or fix commit does not release a new version
   - [ ] Scheduled (nightly) pipeline runs `validate:lint` and `validate:test-nightly`

-#### Test at Docker Alpine Container
+#### Test at Docker Container

+To test your changes in a different environment, you might try to run a Docker container and test it from there.

-- Run docker container:
+Run the container:

 ```bash
 sudo docker run -it --rm -v "$(pwd)":/repository-template alpine:latest # Create disposal docker container
 ```

-- In the container:
+In the container:

 ```bash
 cd repository-template